matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - Validate hypotheses early with real users.
 - Use feature toggles or A/B testing before committing to full-scale builds.

+!!! info "Evidence"

     The DORA research reinforces that small, validated releases reduce waste and improve stability.
 Teams that deliver only what users actually need achieve both higher throughput and lower change failure rates.

 ## 6. Overprocessing (Kajō kakō)